frankframework/frank-manual/CONTRIBUTING.md

 * `pip install sphinx_rtd_theme`
 * `pip install pyyaml`

 You may be able to use Linux instead of Windows and you may be able to do without MinGW.
 When using other tools, please check carefully whether everything works well.
+Make sure that you check-in all text files with UNIX-style line endings (not \r\n but \n).

 ## Guidelines for the contents